naz/swagger-express-validator/README.md

 const opts = {
   schema, // Swagger schema
   preserveResponseContentType: false, // Do not override responses for validation errors to always be JSON, default is true
+  returnRequestErrors: true, // Include list of request validation errors with response, default is false
+  returnResponseErrors: true, // Include list of response validation errors with response, default is false
   validateRequest: true,
   validateResponse: true,
   requestValidationFn: (req, data, errors) => {